 undergraduate qualification you have already completed or are currently taking.

-IELTS 7.5 overall with a minimum component score of 5.5 except for 6.0 in writing
+IELTS 6.5 overall with a minimum component score of 6.0 in all components.

 - tour our campus and accommodation

 - find out answers to your questions about our courses, student finance, graduate employability, student support and more

 If the dates of our organised events aren’t suitable for you, feel free to get in touch by emailing email@example.com and we’ll arrange an individual campus tour for you.